HaploKit/Strainline/README.md

 ## Examples

 One can test the `strainline.sh` program using the small PacBio CLR reads file `example/reads.fa`.
-Please use the absolute path of `strainline.sh`.
+Please use the absolute path of `strainline.sh` when running the program.
 - PacBio CLR reads
 ```
 cd example